bit-board/bitboard-docs/docs/Meeting Minutes.md

 **Discussion**
 * What should be included in our documentation
 * Job division among team members
-* Use the github platform and mark down files for the documentation
+* Use the GitHub platform and mark down files for the documentation

 **Action Plans:**
 * Start documentation work